Septima/spatialsuite-s4/README.md

 ## 8. Encoding problems

-	if you experience encoding problems (seen in Sptial Map prior to 2.9) please try to insert the following parameter into cbinfo.xml
+	if you experience encoding problems (seen in Spatial Map prior to 2.9) please try to insert the following parameter into cbinfo.xml
 	   <param name="module.s4.index.utf8behaviour">noconvert</param>